-Classroom disengagement (e.g., checking email, scrolling on a phone, not listening to other students when they are speaking) lowers classroom morale.
-Disengagement is especially problematic during the provision of feedback to student authors - a time when students display their hard work to the class and are looking for collective support, encouragement, and fresh ideas.
+Classroom disengagement (e.g., checking email, scrolling on a phone, not listening to other students when they are speaking) lowers classroom morale, but it also reflects that you are not attending to the breadth of work in the academic discipline.
+Disengagement is especially problematic during the provision of feedback to authors - a time when authors display their hard work to their peers and are looking for collective engagement, constructive feedback, and fresh ideas.
 Please do your best to stay connected to the classroom discussions, and avoid using technology (e.g., laptop) as a way to zone out and avoid intellectual engagement.
+And remember that your graduate student cohort will include your professional and intellectual colleagues, across institutions, for a very long time!